danbev/learning-rust/notes/rustc.md

 }
 ```
 rustc_log is a separate crate and my understanding is that this is to allow
-other compiler crated to depend on it without having to depend on rustc_driver
+other compiler crates to depend on it without having to depend on rustc_driver
 which would increase the compile time during development.
 ```rust
 pub fn init_rustc_env_logger() -> Result<(), Error> {